Personal and Household Items That You Can Bring

 Don’t forget receipts!

-Wherever possible, you should retain the receipts for these goods to prove that they are your personal items and for your personal use.
+Wherever possible, you should retain the receipts for these goods to prove that they are your personal items and for your use.

 Furnishings vs. electronics